 Project Management 101 – One Page Plan for Project Basics

-All these questions could be incorporated in the New Project Request feature within BrightWork.
+All these questions can be incorporated into the Project Request Manager template in BrightWork.

 - Why is this project being undertaken?

 - Is there a clear business case for this project?